 From beautiful Lake Macquarie, growing up around the water has fostered a deep love and curiosity for the life it sustains, particularly for marine mammals.
-My earliest childhood memories include drawing orca, and a room filled with orca images and plush toys.

 In 2012, I completed a double bachelors degree in Music and Teaching at the University of Newcastle.
 I always thought I would teach through the week and watch whales on the weekend.
-In 2013, I began working as a naturalist and deckhand an ecotourism company based in Port Stephens and in 2014, I did not return to teaching.
+In 2013, I began working as a naturalist and deckhand for an ecotourism company based in Port Stephens and in 2014, I did not return to teaching.
 Working in ecotourism has enabled me to share my love of the marine environment with others and has also provided a platform to develop my passion for photography.

 Thank you for taking the time to check out my work.
-I hope you find as much joy viewing these images as I have had creating them.
+I hope you find as much joy viewing these images as I have had creating them!